 Some brokers rebate commissions throughout the term of a policy, resulting in an ongoing premium reduction.
 UK residents can find competitive quotes from both online brokers and price comparison websites.

 Cashback websites offer third-party rebates to consumers purchasing life cover directly from insurance companies.
-Cashback and voucher offers are usually the best option only when the premium is at or near the top of the table.
+Cashback and voucher offers are usually the best options only when the premium is at or near the top of the table.
 Offers for cash back differ between sites so the same insurance company may offer a different voucher or cashback deal through different cashback sites.

 Some UK residents bypass price comparison and cashback sites and purchase their life cover directly from a provider.
 Based on the age, smoking status, and health of the insured and the term of the policy, different providers are best.
 LV=, Aviva, Saga, Sainsbury’s Bank, and Zurich are several providers to look at during the research phase.